freeotp/jelling-linux/README.md

 Jelling is a simple daemon for Linux which receives OTP tokens from FreeOTP.

+# How to Build and Install

+    # dnf install meson
+    # mkdir build
+    # cd build
+    # meson ..
+    # ninja
+    # ninja install

+# How to Run

+1. Ensure that bluez is running with the -E option.
+You may have to edit or override the systemd bluetooth.service file.
+This enables the unstable bluez dbus APIs.

+2. Enable Jelling:

+    # systemctl enable jelling.service

+3. Reboot

 # Test Results

 |   Device   |        OS        | Adv. | Connect | Discovery | Pair | GATT |